ejnnr/ejnnr.github.io/content/post/karger-extensions/index.md

 For the full proofs (and the formal definitions of local and continuous contraction algorithms), see our paper.
-If you are only interested in the proof ideas, you can also expand the box below (though feel free to just skip this).
+If you are only interested in the proof ideas, you can also expand the box below (yes, a box within a box!).

 {{< spoiler text="Proof ideas" >}}
 For the impossibility result for local contraction algorithms, the idea is